Towards a Robust Deep Neural Network in Texts: A Survey: Adversarial Techniques for Other NLP Tasks

 \subsection{Attack on Reading Comprehension Systems}

+The reading comprehension task means that the machine answers the query after reading a given context and the corresponding query.
+As a constraint, the answer to the query must be a paragraph (\ie{}, several consecutive words) that can be found in the original context.
+Attackers usually modify the content through sentence-level attacks and induce the system to produce a different answer to the query.

-To explore whether reading comprehension systems are vulnerable to adversarial examples, Jia et al.\cite{rjpl2017} inserted adversarial perturbations into paragraphs to test the systems without changing the answers or misleading humans.
-They extracted nouns and adjectives in the question and replaced them with antonyms.
-Meanwhile, named entities and numbers were changed by the nearest word in GloVe embedding space\cite{jprscm2014}.
-The modified question was transformed into a declarative sentence as the adversarial perturbation, which was then concatenated to the end of the original paragraph.
+To explore whether reading comprehension systems are vulnerable to adversarial examples, Jia \etal{}\cite{rjpl2017} inserted sentence-level adversarial perturbations into paragraphs to test the systems without changing the answers or misleading humans.
+They extract nouns and adjectives in the question and replace them with antonyms.
+Meanwhile, named entities and numbers are changed by the nearest word in GloVe embedding space\cite{jprscm2014}.
+The modified question is transformed into a declarative sentence as the adversarial example, which is then concatenated to the end of the original paragraph.
 This process is called ADDSENT by the authors.

-Another way ADDANY randomly chose words of the sentences to craft.
+Another way ADDANY randomly chooses words of the sentences to craft.
 Compared with ADDSENT, ADDANY does not consider the grammaticality of sentences, and it needs to query the model several times.
-The core idea of this work is to draw the attention of models on the generated sequences rather than original sequences to produce incorrect answers.
-Mudrakarta et al.\cite{pkmatmskd2018} studied adversarial examples on question answering system, and part of their works can strengthen the attacks proposed by Jia et al.\cite{rjpl2017}.
+This work's core idea is to draw the models' attention to the generated sequences rather than original sequences to produce incorrect answers.

+Currently, there is no good defense method to resist this kind of attack.
+The analysis of the coherence of contextual semantics may be helpful for detection.